itsthejoker/itsthejoker.github.io/content/posts/spiderweb-the-tiny-web-framework.md

 So, like... maybe don't do that with Spiderweb either.
 {{< /admonition >}}

+All of the Response classes have a `.render()` function that builds the response into something that can be returned to the browser.
+This has made extending the Response types with your own very easy, and I'm very happy with how it all came together!

 # Stuff I Learned

 ## Security, Databases, & Other Fun Tricks

 Not everything was happiness and rainbows; the internet is a dangerous place, after all.
 Any framework that accepts POST request also needs to be able to protect against [Cross-Site Request Forgery (CSRF)][csrf], which required a lot more research than I had expected.
-I implemented a naïve version when building the first version of Spiderweb, only to have a coworker point out that my implementation essentially ineffectual at what it was supposed to do.
+I implemented a naïve version when building the first version of Spiderweb, only to have a coworker point out that my implementation was essentially a complete failure at what it was supposed to do.

 Hilarious.